How Does Alcohol Affect The Liver?

 ADH first metabolises alcohol to acetaldehyde, which is further broken down to acetate, and, eventually, water and carbon dioxide.
 Acetaldehyde, in particular, is toxic and can damage tissues in the body.

-What are the effects of alcohol on the liver?
+What Are the Effects of Alcohol on the Liver?

 As mentioned earlier, the alcohol is broken down into a number of intermediate substances until it is eventually converted to carbon dioxide and water.